 Ostbayerische Technische Hochschule Regensburg (OTH Regensburg) is one of the largest universities of applied sciences in the German state of Bavaria.
-The University offers more than 50 different technical, business, social, health, architecture and design bachelor's, master's and other postgraduate programmes in eight faculties.
-All of these start in the autumn, with some additional courses beginning in spring.
+The University offers more than 50 different bachelor's, master's and other postgraduate programmes in eight faculties.
+The emphases are architecture and design, computer science and mathematics, engineering, social and health care sciences as well as economics.
+All of the programmes start in autumn, with some additional courses beginning in spring.
 OTH Regensburg offers a number of unique study options.

 Bachelor's double certification programmes allow students to benefit from scientific and theoretical knowledge and from practical experience in regional companies.
 The Universitay also offers part-time courses to fit with individual employment or family needs.

 OTH Regensburg is renowned for its research work and for the quality of our teaching.
 It has an excellent reputation for degree programmes designed to provide you with the knowledge and skills that will enhance your future employment opportunities.

 The beautiful city of Regensburg is known to be a friendly and welcoming place that is historically significant while being both modern and dynamic.
 A cosmopolitan environment and a vibrant cultural life - as well as excellent employment opportunities - make Regensburg a first-class location to study and live.

 - Civil Engineering

 - Applied Natural Sciences and Cultural Studies

 - Social and Health Care Sciences

 Contact and Useful Links